JohnBigeon/PinAr_Lidar/README.md

 ### Arduino code
 #### Third-party dependencies: Packages and librairies
-Use the Library Manager to install the library *VL53L0X by Pololu (version 1.3.0)* [https://github.com/pololu/vl53l0x-arduino] on the  Arduino Software (IDE)
+Use the Library Manager to install the library *VL53L0X by Pololu (version 1.3.0)* [https://github.com/pololu/vl53l0x-arduino] on the  Arduino Software (IDE).

 #### First test
 Once the arduino code is uploaded to the board, open your Serial Monitor and you should see something like that: